Local Government

 Delivery Method

-The Standards for Rented Houses is a four day training programme delivered over four x one day Modules which will take place from 9:30am - 4:00pm (approximately) on each scheduled date.
-The modules will involve a variety of training methods including presentations - delivered by experienced housing practitioners and sector experts - group exercises and discussions.
+The programme is delivered over three days via Microsoft Teams from 9:15 am to 5:00 pm each day.
+The modules will involve a variety of training methods including presentations, delivered by experienced housing practitioners and sector experts, group exercises and discussions.

 Commences